What is Cartilage and What Does it Do?

 • PUMP UP THE MUSCLES – When muscles around the joint are strong, this will help support the cartilage inside the joint.
 Yoga is a great way to make muscles stronger at any age.

-Learn more about your amazing body!
+Learn more about your amazing bones!

-Updated on May 2, 2023 by Betty Choi, MD
+Published on March 14, 2022.
+Updated on January 18, 2024 by Betty Choi, MD

-by Betty Choi, MD
+Betty Choi, MD